d3x0r/STFRPhysics/Curvature.md

 This started looking at quaternions as rotation vectors, and attempting to find a computation method of rotations which required less work and worked over longer ranges.
 Matrix multiplication for rotation can only express 1/2 of a rotation, it can go from -1 to 1 but 1 to -1 looks exactly like -1 to 1... so you never get the other half of the rotation.
-Quaternion representation has singulatities at 0 rotation; the axis of rotation becomes unintelligable on (finite math systems).
+Quaternion representation has singularities at 0 rotation; the axis of rotation becomes unintelligible on (finite math systems).
 (References can be provided to existing information to review; see Readme.md References title... )

-There is an operation that goes from a log-quaternion to a quaternion; Although the math on wikipedia page ends at merely stating this fact.
+There is an operation that goes from a log-quaternion to a quaternion; Although the math on Wikipedia page ends at merely stating this fact.
 `Exponential, logarithm, and power functions` on https://en.wikipedia.org/wiki/Quaternion This gives me a method to take axis-angle representation and convert to quaternion; which is fairly cheap, and then I can always have the normal axis of rotation regardless of a insignificant angle... resulting in a 'high quality' small-rotation quaternion.

 `Q(angle,axis) = cos(angle) * 1 + sin(angle) * ( unit vector/ vector length=1)`

-Which follows that `1*cos + 1*sin` are also remeniscent of a unit circle in complex plane.
+Which follows that `1*cos + 1*sin` are also reminiscent of a unit circle in complex plane.

-Log quaternions, quatnerions in the log-space, have 3 `angle`; However, these are more properly arcs over time.
+Log quaternions, quaternions in the log-space, have 3 `angle`; However, these are more properly arcs over time.
 The sum of the angles of a rotation is the sum of the angles.
 And the human readable total sum of the system angles is the total angle of rotation of the system; this is a linear length `linLen = |x| + |y| + |z|`.

  https://en.wikipedia.org/wiki/Curvature